yujia1109/Project-NC-news/README.md

 _responds with:

-- JSON describing all the available endpoints on your API, see the `endpoints.json` for an  example that you could build on
+- JSON describing all the available endpoints on your API